perlindgren/syncrim/README.md

   Ultimately the generic and architecture dependent components should be sufficient to model common embedded processors.

+- Use of logging framework.
+Currently, neither `SyncRim` nor `Vizia` uses any logging framework, however `Vizia` provides a `log!` macro for transparent tracing on `Wasm` and other platforms.
+This is currently not used by `SyncRim`).

 - Error handling: Currently, `SyncRim` does not implement any graceful error handling (will abort with a panic).

 - Testing: CI based unit and integration tests.
 Currently there are no tests at all.